sampling protocol

 procedure

-- Navigate to sampling and place two transects at right angles to outline a 900m2 (30m x 30m) area for sampling.
+- Navigate to the sampling site and place two transects at right angles to outline a 900m2 (30m x 30m) area for sampling.
 9 subsamples (5 cm diameter to 10 cm depth) will be collected.
-Please see the figure below for overall sampling.
-In total, you’ll have 9 samples from the same plot in the plastic bag.
-The grid can be resized to for studies sampling smaller locations that cannot fit within a 30m x 30m grid, although the prefered size is 30m x 30m.
+Please see the figure for overall sampling scheme.
+In total, you will have combine 9 samples from the same plot in the plastic bag.
+The grid can be resized for studies sampling smaller locations that cannot fit within a 30m x 30m grid, although the preferred size is 30m x 30m.

 - Fill in the metadata sheet.

-A. Note country of sampling, name of expedition leader, and collaborators in sampling.
+A. Note the country of sampling, name of the expedition leader, and collaborators.

-D. Roughly Estimate the number of plant species present and % coverage of trees vs grass/smaller plants.
+D. Roughly estimate the number of plant species present and % coverage of trees vs grass/smaller plants.
 Important to document ectomycorrhizal and ericoid (Ericaceae) mycorrhizal plants.
-If plant names are know write them down.
+If plant names are known, write them down.

 E: Final notes: record anything else of importance not listed above. - Put on gloves.
 Remove the litter layer (loose material) from the central point.

-- At the first central point record elevation and GPS coordinates using GPS device.
+- At the first central point, record elevation and GPS coordinates using a GPS device.

-- Collect the first sample from this central point (5 cm diam. to 10 cm depth) into the large plastic bag.
-Remove large roots and rocks by hand if present.
+- Collect the first sample from this central point (5 cm diam. to 10 cm depth) using the soil corer and place soil into the large plastic bag.
+Remove large roots and rocks by hand (or using a sieve, if preferred).
 Write the name of the sampling location GPS coordinates, Date, and Collector in marker on each bag.
-Take a photo of the bag.
+Take a photo of each bag.

-- In each cardinal direction from the central point, measure 15 m and collect other 4 samples after removing the loose litter.
-From the projected corners of the four samples, collect other 4 samples after removing the loose litter.
+- In each cardinal direction from the central point, measure 15 m and collect additional samples 4 after removing the loose litter.
+Then complete a full square to collect the remaining 4 samples (see figure).
+There should be 9 subsamples in total.

-- Rub the bag outside with your hands, mix the samples thoroughly but gently so that the soil becomes a homogenous mixture.
+- Rub the outside of the bag with your hands, mix the samples thoroughly but gently so that the soil becomes a homogenous mixture.
 Mixing should be done for at least 2 minutes to secure sufficient homogenisation.

-- Take a subsample of 10-20 grams into the smaller bag or plastic tube and store (e.g. put in backpack).
-Add a clean tea bag with 10-20 gr of silica gel to the soil bag.
-If possible keep refrigerated with ice or cold packs until you can air dry it.
-Do not explicitly freeze as we want to avoid the impact of freezing and thawing multiple times.
+For dry soils: Take a subsample of 10-20 grams into the smaller bag (or tube) and add a clean tea bag with 10-20 gr of silica gel to the soil bag/tube.
+If preferred, keep samples refrigerated with ice or cold packs in a field cooler.
+If you are on a collecting trip lasting several days and don’t have access to refrigeration, you can air dry the samples or continue to replace silica gel when necessary.
+Do not freeze samples in the field as we want to avoid the impact of freezing and thawing multiple times during transportation.

-- Perform a soil wash by collecting a soil core within the sampling area and dispose of it on the ground.
+- Perform a ‘soil wash’ on the soil core to remove soil from the previous location.
+You do this by collecting a soil core within the sampling area and dispose of it on the ground.

 - Repeat until all sites have been collected.